HepCBC Hepatitis C Education & Prevention Society

 - are going through treatment;

-- want to discuss alternative treatments for chronic HCV such as diets, supplements, or exercise;
+- want to discuss alternative treatments for chronic viral hepatitis (diets, exercise);

-- have other health complications due to HCV;
+- have other health complications due to HCV or HBV;

-- want to support a HCV+ friend or family member.
+- want to support a HCV+ or HBV+ friend or family member.

 Patient/Caregiver support includes